Archmonger/ServeStatic/README.md

 ---

-_This project is a fork of [WhiteNoise](https://github.com/evansd/whitenoise) for continued maintenience and feature updates._
+_This project is a fork of [WhiteNoise](https://github.com/evansd/whitenoise) for continued maintenance and feature updates._